-The education system was torn apart by the Khmer Rouge regime of the 1970’s causing the level of Cambodian schools to be very low.
+This situation can be explained by the fact that the education system was torn apart by the Khmer Rouge regime of the 1970’s causing the level of Cambodian schools to be very low.
 Schools were closed, teachers were executed, making room for new schools who would only teach Khmer rouge propaganda where literacy was severely neglected.

-This is where the “Writing Through” programme comes in, providing students with the opportunity to improve their English language skills through creative writing workshops.
+The “Writing Through” programme is a great way to offer students the opportunity to improve their English skills through creative writing workshops.
 Beneficiaries also become more self-confident by articulating their thoughts and opinions in front of a group.

 Through helping children craft their own poems and stories, Writing Through enables them to gradually increase their fluency in English, develop abstract concepts that remain difficult to articulate through everyday language alone, and improve their self-confidence by discovering that all thoughts and feelings have value.

 At the end of the module, a magazine of the children’s work is published.
 Their very own magazine, a source of great joy and pride for the children… and us too.
 There can be no better way to help these children break out of poverty than by helping them find their voice.